phac-nml/mikrokondo/docs/usage/tool_params.md

     - suffix: The suffix attached to quast outputs.
 Do not alter this field unless doing pipeline development.
     - report_base: The base term for output quast files to be used in reporting.
 Do not alter this field unless doing pipeline development.
     - report_prefix: The prefix of the quast outputs to be used in reporting.
 Do not alter this field unless doing pipeline development.
     - **min_contig_length**: The minimum length of for contigs to be used in quasts generation of metrics.
 Do not alter this field unless doing pipeline development.
+This argument can be set from the command line with `--qt_min_contig_length`.
     - **args**: A command string to past to quast, altering this is unadvised as certain options may affect your reporting output.
 This string will be passed to quast verbatim.
 Do not alter this field unless doing pipeline development.
     - header_p: This tells the pipeline that the Quast report outputs contains a header.
 Do not alter this field unless doing pipeline development.